khriemer2596/smallsh/README.md

 To get started, download or clone the files onto your computer.
 Next, open a bash terminal and navigate to the directory where the files are saved.

-In the directory type the following command and hit enter:
+In the directory, type the following command and hit enter:

 ```
 make smallsh